Functional Regression Models with Functional Response: A New Approach and a Comparative Study: Other Functional Nonlinear Models

 Suppose that $\mcal{X}^j$ has the following truncated basis representation

 For a scalar response, the Functional Spectral Additive Model (FSAM) is defined as

 where $f_{jk}$ is a general nonlinear function, $x_k^j$ is the $k^{\rm th}$ coefficient of the basis for representing $\mcal{X}^j$ and fulfilling, for identifiability purposes, that $\espe{f_{jk}(x_k^j)}=0\; \forall j,k$.
 Again, as before, $\epsilon$ is a zero mean vector with covariance operator $\Sigma_\epsilon$.
 FLM is the particular case of this model when $f_{jk}$ is linear.
-Using a basis representation, the additive model can only be applied to Hilbertian covariates.
+This additive model can only be applied to Hilbert covariates due to the use of basis representations.
 One of the advantages of additive models in the multivariate framework is that the contribution of each covariate can be easily interpreted.
 This advantage is diluted in the functional framework because the interpretation of the effects of a functional covariate must be done jointly considering the functions $f_{jk}$ along with the basis and the estimated coefficients.
 Except in some simple cases, this can be a challenging task.
 On the other hand, choosing an orthogonal basis, the collinearity problem is minimized among functions associated with the same covariate.

 The extension to functional response (FSAMFR) has been done through fitting a FSAM (\ref{FSAM}) for each coefficients $y_1,\ldots,y_L$ of the basis representation $\mcal{Y}\approx\sum_{l=1}^Ly_l\theta_l$,